Expanding to the Middle East: planning, overview, payment landscape

 Middle East market opportunities

 The Middle East market is another underrated region for developing e-commerce businesses.
-It is projected to be valued at $49 billion by the end of 2021.
+According to Deloitte, the e-commerce sector in the Middle East is estimated to reach a market volume of $40 billion in 2024.
 This market is excellent for foreign online stores because the competition there is not as strong as, for example, in China.

 Current